 Finding the correct putter length will give you the best chance of setting up with your eyes over the ball, a must if you want an accurate putting stroke

 Finding the correct putter length will give you the best chance of setting up with your eyes over the ball, a must if you want an accurate putting stroke.
+The correct putter length will also help you strike the ball consistently from the middle which will help your distance control.

 Depending on your posture and wrist-to-floor measurement, this can mean a putter length, in general, anywhere between 32-35”.
+The difference between these measurements is huge.

 To have the best chance of establishing the correct putter length for your personal set-up, you should go through a putter fitting with a professional.